What are the basics of music marketing?

 Most things you want in your music career lie on the other side of marketing.

-You need to study and to be open-minded to the possibilities.
+You must study and remain open-minded to the possibilities.

-Again, if you aren’t really strong in marketing, or you just can’t see yourself getting into it, you need to find someone that can help you.
+Again, if you aren’t strong in marketing, or you just can’t see yourself getting into it, you must find someone that can help you.

-But either way, remember that it’s something that has to happen.
+Either way, remember that it’s something that must happen.

-You can’t really have a profitable music career without marketing.
+You can’t have a profitable music career without marketing.

 The good news is that there are more marketing channels available to you than ever before.